Interested in his N.P.

 To crush on a person in a position of authority or trust is so common, it seems almost inevitable.
 Many people have at least one experience in their life of crushing on their teacher, physician, nurse, therapist, veterinarian, or other professional healer or helper.
 Many more people have fantasies and role—play scenarios that involve hooking up with their doctor, older neighbor, baby–sitter, or other "inappropriate" powerful figure.
 There is something erotic about power imbalance for many people that likely has something to do with the vulnerability inherent for the "patient" in these relationships, as well as the forbidden nature of crossing such boundaries.
 This is not to say that the power differential between you two is the sole cause of your crush, but it may be one contributing factor.

 And here is where acting on these feelings in real life gets tricky.
-Despite a Columbia policy that does not explicitly prohibit relationships between staff and students (more on this below), telling your NP about your attraction could place her or him in a bit of a predicament.
+Columbia policy prohibits relationships between staff and students if there is an established professional relationship or if there has been one in the past (meaning the staff member does not or has not supervised, evaluated, advised, mentored or had involvement in any employment actions with the student in question).
+Exceptions to this policy occur at the authorization of the Vice President of Human Resources.
+Additionally, telling your NP about your attraction could place her or him in a bit of a predicament.
 If s/he reciprocates your feelings, s/he may still be obligated to maintain professional boundaries based on a specific professional code of ethics, the rules of her or his office or supervisor, and her or his own personal ethics code.
 Even if you both agree to terminate the medical relationship, your NP's job or credibility could be on the line if they acted on feelings for you.

 What do you see as possible pros of disclosure?
 Perhaps relief at putting the feelings out there; getting more clarity about the possibility of dating the person; not having to wonder what might have been, and others?
 And what may be potential cons?
 Feeling awkward; possibly facing rejection; making your NP uncomfortable?
 Make a list of both the pros and cons if it feels useful.